sofiareis/sofiareis/README.md

 👋 Hi, I’m Sofia

 I love to code and design projects!
-I am a computer engineering student interested in full-stack, mobile, and web development.
+I am a recent computer engineering graduate interested in full-stack, mobile, and web development.
 My projects focus on sustainability and the common good.

  🌱 Currently: